centau/vide/docs/tut/crash-course/11-control-flow.md

 These functions return new sources, which hold the instances to be displayed.

-Control flow functions run their components in a new reactive scope, which can be destroyed independently of the reactive scope that called the control flow function.
+Control flow functions run their components in a new stable scope, which can be destroyed independently of the stable scope that called the control flow function.
 This means parts of your app can be independently created and destroyed.